DiegoHuertaD/diegoh/content/authors/admin/_index.md

 I'm an Assistant Professor in the Department of Economics at the  <a href="https://fen.uchile.cl/en"> University of Chile</a>.
 I'm a macroeconomist with an interest in political economy.
 I work with heterogeneous agent models to understand the joint determination of inequality, policies, and macroeconomic outcomes.

-I received a Ph.D. in Economics from Northwestern University in 2024.
+I received a Ph.D. in Economics from <a href="[https://fen.uchile.cl/en](https://www.economics.northwestern.edu/)"> Northwestern University</a> in 2024.